 Some people find it easiest to leave the centrepiece, legend and branch ovals on the felts, and wipe them clean with a damp cloth.
 This saves time later when putting the felts back together for your next workshop.

-Don’t put the leaves into a clothes washer or dishwasher, as the surface may peel off.
+Don’t put the leaves into a clothes washer, clothes dryer or dishwasher, as the surface may peel off.

 The washable parts haven’t come clean in water.
 How should I clean them?

 The first question to ask is: are you using the right pens?
 The pens we provide with the kits (Staedtler non-permanent Lumocolor) work best both for staying on the leaves in use and for washing off afterwards.
 You need to make sure when you introduce Ketso to participants that you ask them to use only these ‘magic’ / washable pens.

 If you spot someone writing on the leaves with a permanent pen, biro or pencil during a workshop, we suggest you gently ask them to use the washable pens so the leaves can be reused.

 Luckily, if permanent pens have been used, it is still possible to clean the kits using a solvent, so there is no need to throw those leaves away.
 Rubbing alcohol or methylated spirits work fine, and we have had good reports from customers using nail varnish remover or baby wipes.

 If the parts are left a long time before being cleaned, the ink may create shadows that don’t immediately rinse off.
 Try using a dash of washing up liquid in the water and a bit of elbow grease to agitate and rub the leaves.
 You will need to rinse the washing up liquid off afterwards.

 If that doesn’t work, you can clean them with a solvent and rag as above.
 We have also had good results spraying on whiteboard cleaner then wiping shadowed leaves clean.
 Stick them on a felt to hold them flat whilst you spray and wipe.